Home

 Creek Fishing Charleston

 Charleston offers anglers a gateway to a vast network of intercoastal tidal creeks that house a vibrant marine ecosystem, and offer a haven for those in search of fish from the skiff.
-Late fall and early winter offers some of the best creek fishing opportunities of the year, as redfish ambush shoals of shrimp and baitfish in skinny water.
+Late fall and early winter offer some of the best creek fishing opportunities of the year, as redfish ambush shoals of shrimp and baitfish in skinny water.
+Shem Creek Park and Pitt Street Park are prime spots for creek fishing in Charleston, South Carolina.

 Charleston Fishing Seasons